vitalych/gfast-sfp/README.md

 [2] Utilities for working with Metanoia/Proscend [VDSL2 SFP Modems](https://github.com/jimdigriz/mt5311/).
     The EBM protocol for that modem is different from the MT5321.

-[3] Another attempt at making the MT5321 [work](https://www.spinics.net/lists/netdev/msg902178.html).
+[3] Golang implementation of the boot and management protocol for the MT5321 [work](https://github.com/lorenz/metanoia-ebm).

 [4] Firmware for Swisscom [routers](https://github.com/TheRaphael0000/SwisscomFirmwares).
 They took them offline unfortunately.